CodeoNordic/just-another-calendar/documentation/searching.md

 }
 ```

-example of a script that returns a list of `SearchResult` objects, that are displayed as events:
+Example of a script that returns a list of `SearchResult` objects, that are displayed as events (you cant mix events and search results in the same list):
 ```json
 {
     "searchResults": [